 Stele Forest Museum © Fan Yang

-Though there are many collections of steles (stone tablets) in China, only the one in Xi'an is large enough to be called a forest.
+Though there are many collections of steles (stone tablets) in China, only Xi'an's is large enough to warrant being called a forest.
 There are more than 3,000 ancient steles in this library, dating back to the Tang Dynasty (618-907).
-The museum itself is nearly as old, having been established in 1087.
-The steles are divided into seven exhibition halls, and display classic examples of traditional Chinese calligraphy, painting and historical records.
-It is a scholarly sort of museum, and perhaps not as thrilling as some other sites, but travellers at all interested in history, writing, calligraphy, poetry, or philosophy will be enthralled.
-It is recommended that they hire one of the library's excellent English guides, because, without some assistance, a lot of the interesting history and the cultural relevance of the inscriptions will be inaccessible.
-Apart from its impressive collections, the museum building has lovely grounds, with fountains and pagodas, making it a great place to relax and do some reading or writing after a long day of sightseeing.
+The Beilin Museum itself is nearly as old, having been established in 1087.
+The steles are divided into seven exhibition halls, and display classic examples of traditional Chinese calligraphy, painting, and historical records.
+It is a scholarly museum, and perhaps not as thrilling as some other sites, but travellers interested in history, writing, calligraphy, poetry, or philosophy will be enthralled by the ancient collection.
+It is recommended that visitors hire one of the library's excellent English guides, as without some assistance, a lot of the interesting history and the cultural relevance of the inscriptions will be inaccessible.
+Apart from its impressive collection, the museum building has lovely grounds with fountains and pagodas, making it a great place to relax after a long day of sightseeing.
 It is also one of the less crowded tourist attractions.
 Ink rubbings of some of the most famous tablets are for sale in the gift shop.